 The projects are conducted according to a 3-phase plan, the first of which consists in the construction of basic transitional homes in order to alleviate the immediate situation or emergency of citizens who are homeless, live in extreme poverty, or have been victims of natural disasters.
 The next two phases focus on a process of social inclusion that will allow the development of sustainable communities, in cooperation with the local authorities.
 Through social development programs led by volunteers in areas such as healthcare, education and economic development as well as starting aids for micro enterprises, social integration and sustainable communities are promoted.
 In the past 3 years, UTPMP Costa Rica has constructed over 1000 transitional homes with the help of approximately 2000 volunteers.

-Tierra Verde supports this organisation by donating US$ 3 of the travel price per person.
-This donation directly contributes to the social development of Costa Rica, as well as the improvement of the living conditions of the poorest people and families in this country!
+Tierra Verde has supported this organisation by donating US$ 3 of the travel price per person, during the years 2010-2012.
+This donation has directly contributed to the social development of Costa Rica, as well as the improvement of the living conditions of the poorest people and families in this country!

-We are very proud to announce that in April 2011 and June 2012, we have built the first two homes for families living in extreme poverty, from the donations made by Tierra Verde and our clients.
+In April 2011 and June 2012, we have built two homes for families living in extreme poverty, from the donations made by Tierra Verde and our clients.

 09th and 10th of April 2011 - Coyolar de Orotina